cosmos/cosmos-sdk/docs/architecture/adr-041-in-place-store-migrations.md

 ## Decision

-We propose a migration procedure based on modifying the KV store in-place.
-This procedure does not manipulate intermediary JSON files.
+We propose a migration procedure based on modifying the KV store in-place without involving the JSON export-process-import flow described above.

 ### Module `ConsensusVersion`